open-contracting/standard/standard/docs/en/schema/merging.md

 ### Reference implementation

-A reference implementation of the merge routine in python [is available on GitHub](https://github.com/open-contracting/ocds-merge).
+A reference implementation of the merge routine in Python [is available on GitHub](https://github.com/open-contracting/ocds-merge).

 ## Versioned data